douglas-wiliam/PatternDungeon/README.md

 # PatternDungeon
-A small project  the class of Software Enginering.
-It's about a library system
+A small project for the class of Software Enginering.
+It's about a library system.